-The Watchtower uses God's name Jehovah when referring to themselves!
-Instead of saying, 'the Watchtower requires loyalty', they say 'Jehovah requires loyalty'.
-They are speak for God even though they admit having no divine inspiration and mistakes are possible.
+Instead of saying, 'JW.ORG requires loyalty', they say 'Jehovah requires loyalty'.
+They are speaking for God even though they admit having no divine inspiration and mistakes are possible.

-When Jehovah's Witnesses 'obey Jehovah' they are obeying the Governing Body of Jehovah's Witnesses (8-12 men+-) who are imperfect and make mistakes.
+When Jehovah's Witnesses 'obey Jehovah' they are obeying the Governing Body of Jehovah's Witnesses (8-12 men+-).

-The truth is that Jehovah's Witnesses 'run ahead of Jehovah' every time they obey the Watchtower.
+Jehovah's Witnesses 'run ahead of Jehovah' every time they obey JW.ORG.
 Instead of praying to God and waiting for Holy Spirit to answer them, they pray to God and run to a Watchtower publication that quickly gives them the 'correct' answer.
-The problem is that sometimes God's plan for us is not the same as what the Watchtower currently teaches.
-What the Watchtower says is 'the truth' today, might not be the truth tomorrow.
+The problem is that sometimes God's plan for us is not the same as what JW.ORG currently teaches.
+What JW.ORG says is 'the truth' today, might not be the truth tomorrow.

 'Peter and the other apostles replied: "We must obey God rather than human beings!'
 Acts 5:29